innopolis-devops/labs/README.md

  1) Run command `docker run -p 5000:5000 -d mikhailmarch/time_application`
  2) Navigate to the following [link](127.0.0.1:5000) to check

+## Unit tests

+To test the application first run `pip install -r requirements.txt`

+Then execute `pytest` inside the app_python folder and see the results

 ## Contacts
 Any question? telegram me @mikhailh